digipolisgent/api-guidelines/Guidelines.md

 #### 11.2.2 Consuming dates
 Services MUST accept dates from clients that use the same `DateLiteral` format (including the `DateKind`, if applicable) that they produce, and SHOULD accept dates using any `DateLiteral` format.

+TODO: Dates send over the API are send in local / UTC.
+They are always stored in UTC (legal).

 #### 11.2.3 Compatibility
 Services MUST use the same `DateLiteral` format (including the same `DateKind`, if applicable) for all resources of the same type, and SHOULD use the same `DateLiteral` format (and `DateKind`, if applicable) for all resources across the entire service.